Railgun-Community/ppoi-safe-broadcaster-example/README.md

       echo "my mnemonic words..." | docker secret create MNEMONIC -

-- Run `docker/build.sh` to build the `relayer` and `nwaku` docker images from your `docker/.env` environment definition.
+- Run `docker/build.sh` to build the `broadcaster` and `nwaku` docker images from your `docker/.env` environment definition.
 This will compose a 'swag' version (`creates SSL certs for DOMAINS, only needed if you're using a domain`) and one that just uses the `$EXTIP` for its nwaku visibility.

 ```sh
       ./docker/build.sh                 # builds the swag docker stack